top of page

 What is congenital Horners syndrome?

 Horner syndrome is rare.
-It is a condition that can present with a mild upper eyelid droop a constricted pupil and absence of sweating due to disruption in the nerves affecting the sympathetic nerve supply.
-In congenital cases the iris colour can be affected with a lighter iris colour on the affected side.
+It is a condition that can present with a mild upper eyelid droop a constricted pupil, and an absence of sweating due to disruption in the nerves affecting the sympathetic nerve supply.
+In congenital cases, the iris colour can be affected with a lighter iris colour on the affected side.

 How is ptosis corrected in babies?